Vendetta!

-Vendetta!, or The Story Of One Forgotten is an 1886 romance by Marie Corelli.
+Vendetta!, or The Story of One Forgotten is an 1886 romance novel by Marie Corelli.
 Corelli's second novel, it tells the story of an Italian count who, after being mistakenly declared dead, returns home to find his wife romantically involved with his best friend and seeks revenge on them both.
 The book was a popular success, but received tepid notices from critics.

 Synopsis

 Vendetta is told in the first person.
 The narrator, Fabio Romani, is an Italian count.
 Amidst a cholera outbreak in Naples, Romani is mistakenly pronounced dead and placed in a coffin in an above-ground family tomb.
 He awakens and manages to escape from his coffin.
 Inside the tomb, he finds a cache of valuable treasure hidden by the brigand Carmelo Neri and his gang.
 When he returns home, he finds that his wife, Nina, and his best friend, Guido Ferrari, are continuing a long-standing affair, and that neither mourns his death.

 Romani decides to seek revenge against Nina and Guido.
 He adopts the persona "Cesare Oliva", a wealthy bachelor.
 Nina is unable to recognize her husband, in part because his hair has turned white from shock, and because he wears dark glasses.
 After Guido dies of wounds sustained in a duel, Romani (as "Oliva") proposes to Nina.
 On their wedding day, he reveals his identity to Nina, who dies as a result of being crushed by a rock dislodged in an earthquake.